the-overdriven/mw-enhanced/README.md

 Install [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510), [Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384) and [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)

+Grab [Vulkan's dll](https://www.nexusmods.com/morrowind/mods/53685), you can gain up to 10-15fps.
+If you use ReShade you might have to re-run the installation.

 In MGE XE settings, disable Dynamic ripples and some water reflections.
 Decrease Draw Distance.
 Regenerate Distant Land with lower settings.
 Disable Grass.

 In MGE XE settings, go to In-Game tab and click on Macro Editor.
 You can add a hotkey here for toggling distant land and shaders (i.e. `-` and `*` on numberical keyboard).
 Then when you're in a taxing location just press these keys to disable distant land and shaders, it should restore few fps.